 Formulas provide the most flexible and powerful technique for defining dynamic bands.
 Each boundary element can be set to a custom formula.
 When selected as such, a new tab appears in the Custom KPI designer.

 The new tab allows the user to formulate and set a custom formula for deriving the value of the boundary in the same way they defined the actual and target values.

 - Click here for details about building formulas.

 Parameters provide a UI based element to allow end users to supply values into calculations during runtime.
 In much the same way, variables can be used to define boundary values for one or more bands.
 As such, parameters provide a semi-static interface for KPI banding.

 After choosing parameters, click the folder icon (red circle) and select the required parameter from the folder tree (green box).

-Evaluation sets are a powerful technique for creating dynamic boundary values quickly.
+Evaluation sets (or 'Lists') are a powerful technique for creating dynamic boundary values quickly.
 In many scenarios they are the perfect vehicle for building dynamic bands for a cohort of items.
 After selecting the option, the user needs to pick a set of elements as the cohort "set' from which the values will be drawn (red highlight).

 Clicking the button will present the interface below.
 Here, the user selects elements from the relevant hierarchy in the model using either hierarchy levels, previously defined custom sets, or a free selection of elements.